astroseger/atomspace-dgraph-comparison/01_VA_autodataset/README.md

 ### Dataset

 In this dataset we have set of people who like different objects.
 We have different restaurants and we have set of reservations in these restaurants.
+We can generate random dataset with different number of objects, persons, reservations and restaurants.
-The sample dataset in atomspace looks like this
+The small sample dataset in atomspace looks like this
 ```scheme
 (EvaluationLink (PredicateNode "Likes")
    (ListLink